muratk3n/thirdwave/en/README.md

 I bet this is why office-dwelling, technobabbling centrist twats like this shit, a solution for 1 percenters..
 I'd send them to Bolivia, they can create all the coups they want over there to get their lithium, and live happily ever after.
-They can do two coups a day...
-One in the morning, one in the afternoon.
+They cld do two coups a day... one in the morning, one in the afternoon.
 'I need 50 more kilos of lithium'.
 'Okay, we'll just do a coup, and get 50 kilos'.

 ---